Connors Law

 No matter what the scenario, as a single parent (whether your child’s other parent is in the picture or not), you need to take the steps necessary to legally document who you would want raising your child, and how you would want your child raised, and how you want your assets handled for your child, in case anything happens to you.

-Or, to get started right away, click here to schedule an appointment online.
-You may also call our office at 312-574-0874 to schedule an appointment.
+Find out just how easy it can be!
+Click here to schedule an appointment online.
+You may also call our office at 312-574-0874.

 In 10 minutes, this FREE website will help you protect your kids if something unthinkable happens to you prior to creating your formal estate plan.
 This of it as the first step to ensuring your kids are raised by the people you want, in the way you want, no matter what.